contagon/handbook/handbook/13-sunday-school.md

 Teacher council meetings are held quarterly during the 50-minute class time on Sunday (see [17.4]).
 Their purpose is to help improve learning and teaching.
 [Teaching in the Savior’s Way] is the main resource for these meetings.

 The ward council oversees and schedules teacher council meetings.
-The Sunday School president usually leads the meetings.
+A member of the Sunday School presidency usually leads the meetings.
 However, the bishopric may ask another member to lead them.

 For more information, see “[For Leaders—Helping Teachers Succeed]” in Teaching in the Savior’s Way (pages 38–40).

 ## 13.5 Improving Learning and Teaching in the Home